Designing a Product – How Ignoring Freedom To Operate Search could be fatal?

 All for one reason.

-The company failed to evaluate existing patents that might get infringed by their products.
+The company failed to evaluate existing patents that might get infringed by its products.

 The ‘412 patent, though strong, was not difficult to design around.
 In fact, most (read 60%) of the patents can be designed around, without much trouble.
 That’s patent strategy 101.